top of page

 SHORT-TERM OUTCOMES

-• Philadelphia schools have access to consistent frameworks to define and measure high-quality and culturally competent STEM programming.
+• Philadelphia OST providers have access to frameworks to define and measure high-quality and culturally responsive STEM programming.

 MEDIUM-TERM OUTCOMES

-• Philadelphia schools adopt consistent frameworks to define and measure high-quality and culturally competent STEM programming.
+• Philadelphia OST providers adopt consistent frameworks to define and measure high-quality and culturally responsive STEM programming.

 Co-Chairs